ADNTIO/crispy-bootloader-rp2040-rs/docs/explanation/development-methodology.md

 This project is built with an AI coding assistant.
 A human drives the intent, the AI helps write the code, and a Raspberry Pi Pico decides if it actually works.

+This is a human-in-the-loop AI-assisted development approach: the AI supports implementation, but final technical decisions remain with a human.

 Nothing gets merged into `main` unless it runs on hardware.
 Period.

 From there, we iterate: clean up the code, improve the architecture, refactor —